 There's a problem with blindly adopting the multi-cloud vocabulary.
 It was easy to gloss over the technical gap between vanilla virtualization and private cloud, and it didn't matter much to executives so long as your infrastructure met business needs.
 Multi-cloud is a more dangerous buzzword because organizations still face difficult technical challenges to managing IaaS clouds.

-Large-scale IaaS provider outages are rare, but how will you explain to the CEO that, while it's true Office 365 runs on Azure, your multi-cloud strategy doesn't include a contingency plan for an AWS EC2 outage?
+Large-scale IaaS provider outages are rare, but how will you explain to the CEO that, while it's true Office 365 runs on Azure, your multi-cloud strategy doesn't include a contingency for an AWS EC2 outage?
 How will you articulate that egress fees make IaaS migrations painfully expensive after proclaiming to be a multi-cloud whiz?
 Broad definitions absent of technical discussion invite communication breakdowns that can hurt businesses and your career.

 What should a multi-cloud strategy look like?

 The challenges associated with managing multiple IaaS clouds continue to grow.
 If you thought keeping track of multiple SaaS bills was tough, try deciphering invoices from different IaaS providers.
 The problem with vendor lock-in also worsens as IaaS providers continue to expand their proprietary services and developer tools.
 Many IT admins are discovering they're locked in to multiple clouds as a result of pet projects, silos or shadow IT.